 The properties about associated points that it will be most important to remember are as follows.
 Frankly, it is much more important to remember these facts than it is to remember their proofs.
 But we will, of course, prove these statements.
 (0) They will exist for any locally Noetherian scheme, and for integral schemes.
 There are a finite number in any affine open set (and hence in any quasicompact open set).
 This will come for free.

-- (1) The generic points of the irreducible components are associated points.
+(1) The generic points of the irreducible components of a locally Noetherian.
 The other associated points are called embedded points.
-Thus in Figure 6.1, the origin is the only embedded point. - (2) If X is reduced, then X has no embedded points.
+Thus in Figure 6.1, the origin is the only embedded point.
+(By the way, there are easier analogues of these properties where Noetherian hypotheses are replaced by integral conditions; see Exercise 6.5.C.)

+(2) If a locally Noetherian scheme X is reduced, then X has no embedded points.
 (This jibes with the intuition of the picture of associated points described earlier.)
-It follows from (1) and (2) that if X is integral (i.e. irreducible and reduced, Exercise 6.2.E), then the generic point is the only associated point. - (3) Recall that one nice property of integral schemes X (such as irreducible affine varieties) not shared by all schemes is that for any non-empty open $U \subset X$, the natural map $\Gamma(U, \mathcal{O}X) \to K(X)$ is an inclusion (Exercise 6.2.H).
+It follows from (1) and (2) that if X is integral (i.e. irreducible and reduced, Exercise 6.2.E), then the generic point is the only associated point.

+(3) Recall that one nice property of integral schemes X (such as irreducible affine varieties) not shared by all schemes is that for any non-empty open $U \subset X$, the natural map $\Gamma(U, \mathcal{O}X) \to K(X)$ is an inclusion (Exercise 6.2.H).
 Thus all sections over any non-empty open set, and stalks, can be thought of as lying in a single field K(X), which is the stalk at the generic point.